OpenThread

 The OpenThread class is the main entry point for Thread operations using the Classes API.
 It provides direct access to OpenThread API functions for managing the Thread network.

-• Network Management: Starting, stopping, and managing the Thread network
+• Network Management: Starting, stopping, and managing the Thread network.

-• Device Role Management: Getting and monitoring device role (Leader, Router, Child, Detached, Disabled)
+• Device Role Management: Getting and monitoring device role (Leader, Router, Child, Detached, Disabled).

-• Dataset Management: Setting and getting operational dataset parameters
+• Dataset Management: Setting and getting operational dataset parameters (offline via DataSet + commitDataSet or live via per-parameter setters).

 The OpenThread class is implemented as a singleton, meaning there’s only one instance available globally.
 You access it directly as OThread without creating an instance.